 People with Kaposi sarcoma may experience the following symptoms or signs.
-Sometimes, people with Kaposi sarcoma do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, people with Kaposi sarcoma do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not cancer.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.